 The research programme allows to develop alternative theories about the nature of human beings and the social world.
 It can do so by giving a new access to the Indian traditions and by making their insights available for the development of new theories in the social sciences.
 In this way, the rich storehouse of knowledge created by Indian culture will contribute to the development of 21st century social sciences.

 More books and articles by S.N.
-Balagangadhara and other researchers following his research programme can be found under “Online resources” on this website.
+Balagangadhara and other researchers working in the framework of his research programme can be found under “Online resources” on this website.